Church Street School swimming pool: History

 The site formerly housed the private Partick Academy.
 School boards were established in Scotland under the Education (Scotland) Act 1872 to provide education to the general public.
 The Partick Academy moved to new premises from 1877 and the following year the site was purchased by the Govan Parish School Board for £3,000.
 The school had 683 pupils by the mid-1890s when it was decided to demolish the structure and erect one with a larger capacity.
-The new school was built in 1903, with separate entrances, stairwell and playgrounds for 1,308 boys and girls.
+The new school was built in 1903, with separate entrances, stairwells and playgrounds for 1,308 boys and girls.

 The swimming pool, designed like the main school by Donald Bruce and Edward A. B. Hay, was built in 1904.
 The school closed in 1976 but the swimming pool remained in operation as a public facility until 1997.
 The entire former school complex was scheduled for demolition but saved by a campaign by local residents which led to the granting of statutory protection as listed buildings for much of the complex.
 The swimming pool structure received category C listing by Historic Environment Scotland (HES) in 2002.
 A 2022 Glasgow Times article noted that "the pool was one of the school's most unusual features: not many were built and still fewer survive" and HES noted that it was "a rare survival of its type".
 The school has since become offices for Glasgow City Council's health and social care team, though the pool structure was left empty.

 The structure has been on the Buildings at Risk Register for Scotland since 8 October 1999.
 Visits by inspectors were made in 2004, 2007 and 2014.
 Some of the non-listed buildings on the site have been demolished and the roof of a janitor's house, attached to the swimming pool, has been removed.
 The structure is noted by the register as being in poor condition and at high risk of damage.
 The structure has been entered by urban explorers.

 In August 2022, local residents raised concerns that the structure might be demolished after noticing Glasgow City Council fencing and signage on the site.
 In October, the council confirmed they were planning a redevelopment of the site and could not rule out demolition.
 In December 2022, the council notified the Buildings at Risk Register of their intention to remove vegetation from the structure and carry out some stabilisation work.